Photon-AI-Research/.github/profile/README.md

-## Welcome to AI for Photon Science 👋
+## Welcome to AI for Future Photon Science 👋

 🙋‍♀️ We contribute to the understanding of **fundamental properties in photon science** like what happens once a Laser interacts with matter by machine learning.
 From an experiental point of view, we employ very brilliant beams of Photons (X-rays) to image very small-scale or ultra-fast processes.
 The corresponding problems in computational imaging are approached by ML, too 😀